Eamonn Holmes rushed to hospital after ‘unexpected’ turn of events

 TV presenter requires help of carers due to struggles with walking

-Eamonn Holmes has been rushed to hospital after suffering a fall at home.
+Eamonn Holmes has said “life’s not easy these days” after being rushed to hospital following a fall at home.

-The broadcaster, who previously hosted This Morning, shared the news on Friday (2 May), posting a photo of his view from the ambulance.
+The broadcaster, who previously hosted ITV daytime series This Morning, shared the news on Friday (2 May), posting a photo of his view from the ambulance.

+Hours later. he shared an update, revealing he would be staying in hospital for the Bank Holiday weekend.
+“Not how I wanted to be spending The Holiday weekend... but life’s not easy these days,” he wrote.
+“Thanks to everybody who is looking after me.”

-In recent years, Holmes, who hosts his own show on GB News, has sufffered setbacks with his health, undergoing spinal surgery and a double hip replacement.
+In recent years, Holmes, who co-hosts a breakfast show on GB News, has suffered setbacks with his health, undergoing spinal surgery and a double hip replacement.

 He uses a mobility scooter due to struggles with walking and requires the support of carers.